 Group of tourists at the entrance gate of Auschwitz II during a guided tour.

 Get your booking confirmed instantly

-Fast-track entry to Auschwitz I & Auschwitz II–Birkenau
+Admission for a fast-track visit to both Auschwitz I and Auschwitz II–Birkenau

-Round-trip AC transfers from your hotel or the meeting point (as per option selected)
+Access via round-trip air-conditioned transfers, starting at your hotel or designated meeting spot (as per option selected)

+Group of tourists at the entrance gate of Auschwitz II during a guided tour.